jimangel/jimangel.io/content/posts/2018-04-22-edgerouter-os-cli-cheatsheet.md

 cover:
   image: /img/edgerouter-cheatsheet-featured.jpg

-aliases:
-- "/post/edgerouter-os-cli-cheatsheet/"
+slug: ""
 ---

 These are my frequently used `EdgeRouter OS` commands for Ubiquiti's EdgeRouter Lite (ERL).

-You can enable SSH from the GUI (web interface) under `System`, check the box to enable SSH server.
+You can enable SSH from the GUI (web interface) under `System`; check the box to enable the SSH server.
 Only enable SSH if you fully understand the risk of doing so.

 ## Basics